 There are a few other software types out there that often go hand-in-hand with PIM software.
 Sometimes, all these types of software are combined in a suite of tools.
 Other times, you might use these separately or integrate them to gain efficiencies.

-Enterprise Resource Planning Software (ERP): This type of software is more for managing overall business processes like accounting, inventory, customer relationship management (CRM), purchase order management, order fulfillment, and more.
+- Enterprise Resource Planning Software (ERP systems): This type of software is more for managing overall business processes like accounting, inventory management, customer relationship management (CRM), purchase order management, order fulfillment, supply chain, and more.

 Cost of PIM Software